Lollygot/Braintree-Android-App-Switch/README.md

 This is a demo of app switch for Android.

 > **_NOTE_**: The code has been defined to my server-side schema, endpoint names, and uses my MAID naming.
-You will likely have to use my own server-side code
+You will likely have to use my own server-side code which can be found here: https://github.com/Lollygot/PPCP-BT-Demo.

 > _Note_: This code and setup has only been tested on Windows using the Android Studio "Medium Phone" API 35 emulator